4. Input and Changing Types

 type

-Whenever data is input like this, Python will always assume the data is a string
+Whenever data is input like this, Python will always treat the data as a string

 If you enter